CruxConnect/crux-docs/_product_retailer/get_item_export.md

 This API call, like other “Export” calls, will send an email to your email address.
 That is, the email address linked to your user_uuid.
 The Item Details will be attached to the email as as a comma-delimited (.csv) file.

-If there are item has no skus, then the returned export is a csv file with a simple header (item_id and sku_id) with no underlying values.
+If there are no skus, then the returned export is a csv file with a simple header (item_id and sku_id) with no underlying values.

 ### Request Parameters: